 Sao Miguel Azores, Portugal Travel Guide

-Portugal has three main mobile providers: MEO, Vodafone, and NOS.
+Portugal has three the biggest mobile networks: MEO, Vodafone, and NOS.
 You can purchase local SIM cards at the airport or official stores.

 Internet access is widely available across São Miguel.
 Most hotels, guesthouses, restaurants, and cafes offer free Wi-Fi.